piscisaureus/debug/posts/custom-prop-categories.md

 ---
 type: blog
 persona: argyleink
-title: Custom property categories
+title: 10 powerful ways to use CSS variables
-published_at: 2023-01-26T06:26:45.466
+published_at: 2023-01-26T18:40:29.096
 snippet: |
-  CSS custom property tokens vs house vs adaptive vs private vs fragments
+  Tokens, house props, adaptive props, pseudo-private props, partial props, mixin props, swappy props, style query props, meta lang props and typed props.
+Oh my!
 hero:
-  src: argyleink/skull-card.png
+  src: argyleink/css-prop-categories.png
-  alt: Text emphasized alt text example
+  alt: Three custom properties are repeated in a grid and 3D tilted a bit.
+They are var(--party) var(--power) and var(--mix).
-  width: 1366
+  width: 1280
-  height: 768
+  height: 421
 tags:
   - css
 ---

-CSS [custom properties](https://web.dev/learn/css/functions/#custom-properties-and-var) are amazing.
-I'm going to attempt to name the categories of custom props that I've come across.
+CSS [custom properties](https://web.dev/learn/css/functions/#custom-properties-and-var) are AMAZING.
+I'm going to attempt to name and roundup all the categories and strategies of custom props that I've come across.

 <q class="info">be sure to comment if you know more strategies!</q>